(Reuters) - Reaction to the death of Nelson Mandela, South Africa's anti-apartheid hero and first black president, on Thursday at age 95.

 German Chancellor Angela Merkel: "His name will always be associated with the fight against the oppression of his people and with overcoming the apartheid regime.
 Not even years in prison could break Nelson Mandela or make him bitter - a new, better South Africa eventually emerged out of his message of reconciliation. ...
 Nelson Mandela's shining example and his political legacy of non-violence and the condemnation of all forms of racism will continue to inspire people around the world for many years to come."

 Myanmar veteran democracy advocate Aung San Suu Kyi: "I would like to express my extreme grief at the passing away of a man who stood for human rights and equality.
-He made us all understand that nobody should be penalised for the colour of their skin or for the circumstances in which he is born.
+He made us all understand that nobody should be penalized for the color of their skin or for the circumstances in which he is born.
 He also made us understand we can change the world by changing attitudes, by changing perceptions.
 For this reason I would like to pay tribute to a great human being who raised the standard of humanity."

 U.S. civil rights leader Jesse Jackson: "Remembering Nelson Mandela today, in his passing, a true pioneer and inspiration in my life.

-Irish rock star Bono: "It was as if he was born to teach the age a lesson in humility, in humour and above all else in patience.
+Irish rock star Bono: "It was as if he was born to teach the age a lesson in humility, in humor and above all else in patience.
 In the end, Nelson Mandela showed us how to love rather than hate, not because he had never surrendered to rage or violence, but because he learnt that love would do a better job.
 Mandela played with the highest stakes.
 He put his family, his country, his time, his life on the line, and he won most of these contests.
-Stubborn til the end for all the right reasons, it felt like he very nearly outstared his maker.
+Stubborn till the end for all the right reasons, it felt like he very nearly outstared his maker.
 Today, finally, he blinked.
 And some of us cry, knowing our eyes were opened to so much because of him."

 Mexican President Enrique Pena Nieto: "Humanity has lost a tireless champion of peace, liberty and equality.
 Rest in Peace Nelson Mandela."